Flower’s First Night

 sighed relief.

-stood.
-The room was silent, there was no
+room was silent.
+There was no way the

 Flower